Pandora401/BurnerChat/README.md

 ## Play with it Yourself
 Available POC on Vercel: https://burnit-mauve.vercel.app/

-## Deployment
-This project is optimized for [Vercel](https://vercel.com).
-Simply link your repository and deploy.
-The signaling logic uses standard Next.js API routes.

----
 *Inspired by the concept of proximity-based silent communication.*
-*Optimized for local networks and privacy-first environments.*
+*Optimised for local networks and privacy-first environments.*

+## TODO
+VLANs :P